 In the space, yellow light is used to simulate the environment of a clean room.
 The gauze reflects tiny points of light, while also suggesting various noises that cannot be overlooked.
 A similar kind of gaze is concealed behind images such as satellite maps that seem fractured from being constantly scaled, bright red dust trails marked on satellite cloud maps, and Etles silk patterns that resemble ripple noise.
 This gaze, like the meticulously designed airflow in a clean room, constantly brushes past us.

-Denoise is presented from 12 March to 3 May in Times Rose Garden III, Huangbian North Road, Baiyun Avenue.
+Denoise was presented from 12 March to 22 May in Times Rose Garden III, Huangbian North Road, Baiyun Avenue.
 Exit C, Huangbian Station, Guangzhou Metro Line 2. , tm Side,1F Guangdong Times Museum.
-Please book a time slot to visit the exhibition.